-If the burner accidentally extinguishes turn the control knob to the 0 position and release it.
+If the burner has not lit within 15 seconds turn the control knob back to the 0 position and release it.
 Wait at least 1 minute and repeat the steps above to turn on the appliance.

-Although the grill heats up quickly, it is recommended that a few minutes preheat be allowed.

-It is normal for the flames on this burner to develop yellow tips as the grill heats up.
+- Although the grill heats up quickly, it is recommended that a few minutes preheat be allowed.
+A 12 Volt cooling fan operates automatically above the grill cavity. - It is normal for the flames on this burner to develop yellow tips as the grill heats up.

-• Turn the control knob clockwise to the 0 position to turn off the burner.
+Turn the control knob clockwise to the 0 position to turn off the burner.